Grutten Hut

 The Grutten Hut (Gruttenhütte) is an Alpine club hut situated at a height of 1620 metres in the Kaisergebirge in Tyrol, Austria.
 It is owned by the Turner Alps Kränzchen Section of the German Alpine Club.
 It is the highest mountain hut in the Kaiser Mountains.

 Location

-The hut is located on the sunny southern side of the Wilder Kaiser ridge on a grassy terrace high above the villages of Ellmau and Going with an outstanding view that, on clear days, takes in the Großvenediger.
-Towering above this heavily frequented hut is the Ellmauer Halt that, at 2344 m, is the highest mountain in the Kaisergebirge range.
-On fine summer days, the Grutten Hut is a popular destination for hikers and an important base for mountaineers and climbers, who can set out from here on numerous Alpine tours to the summits of the Wilder Kaiser.
+The hut is located on the southern side of the Wilder Kaiser ridge, on a grassy terrace above the villages of Ellmau and Going with a view of Großvenediger.
+Above this hut is the Ellmauer Halt that, at 2344 m, is the highest mountain in the Kaisergebirge range.
+In the summer, the Grutten Hut is a destination for hikers and a base for mountaineers and climbers, who use the hut to reach Alpine tours to the summits of the Wilder Kaiser.

 History

 The Grutten Hut was built in 1899 on its present site by the Alpen Turner Kränzchen Section and Carl Babenstuber and was ceremonially opened on 14 July 1900.
 Soon afterwards, a glass veranda, a wash house and a mule stable were built.
 In 1922 a separate sleeping block, the Josef Dorn Haus was built and in 1925 the then manager of the hut, Hans Eisenmann, created a climbing area through the Wilde Gschloß, the present-day Jubiläumssteig.
 In 1938 there were further modifications and extensions, including another sleeping block, the Emil Kempfle Haus.
 During the Second World War the Grutten Hut was commandeered, and it remained closed until 1951 after the border opening when there was a great influx into the Tyrol.
 In the 1960s, further major upgrades and extensions were added.
 Even after a new well was dug its supply was hardly any greater, and just before its 100th anniversary a costly sewer conduit was built.
 This not only ensures the supply of water and drainage, but also provides the lodge with electricity and telephone service.
 In 2002 the sanitary facilities were modernised and a wooden terrace was built.